 At the Kaitoke end, you can order a taxi to take you to Upper Hutt train station, where you can catch a Hutt Valley line train to Wellington central station (runs every half hour, see MetLink for more information on trains).

-The following coach services run the Wellington – Otaki – Palmerston North route:
+The InterCity coach services run the Wellington – Otaki – Palmerston North route numerous times per day

 - Choice Taxi Company Otaki – 06-364 8294, 41A Manuka St, Otaki, Kapiti